jetseven/JSMailSender/readme.md

 you want to create the next great Mail client in IOS, keep looking.
 Or better yet, fork and extend this project.

+See the [project page](http://jetseven.github.com/JSMailSender/) for more information and documentation.

 Rationale
 ------